FAIMS/one-button-module/README.md

-# one-button-module
+# About this module:
-Very simple demo module with one button to test associated logic and functions
+This module was created for internal development purposes of the FAIMS Project.
+The module represents minimal working example of a very simple module, containing only one button.
+The module enables to test associated logic and functions during the mobile development.